■ Safety of care:

 In Ontario, for example, the Patient Restraint Minimization Act stipulates that a hospital may apply restraints if necessary to prevent harm to the patient or others, to enhance the patient’s freedom or enjoyment of life, and if it is part of a treatment plan authorized by the patient or their substitute decision-maker.
 The legislation outlines important considerations in the use of restraints including the adequate monitoring of patients.
 It also emphasizes the importance of trying alternative methods, staff training, and appropriate record-keeping.

-In Québec’s Act Respecting Health Services and Social Services, requirements are similar, stipulating that force, isolation, mechanical means or chemicals may not be used to place a person under control, except to prevent the person from inflicting harm upon themselves or others.
+In Québec’s An Act to make the health and social services system more effective, requirements are similar, stipulating that force, isolation, mechanical means or chemicals may not be used to place a person under control, except to prevent the person from inflicting harm upon themselves or others.
 Further, the use of such means must be minimal and resorted to only exceptionally, and must be appropriate having regard to the person’s physical and mental state.
 All Québec institutions must adopt procedures for how the use restraints is applied and that are consistent with the published ministerial guidance.

 Understanding the impact of racial bias